waltervh/BornAgain-website/content/documentation/working-with-python/basic-fitting-tutorial/index.md

 In this section we are going to go through a complete example of fitting using BornAgain.
 Each step will be associated with a detailed piece of code written in Python.
-The script can also be found in the [Fit Cylinders and Prisms]({{% ref-example "fitting/fit-cylinders-and-prisms" %}}) example.
+The script can also be found in the [Fit Cylinders and Prisms]({{% ref-example "fitting-new/basic/basic-fit-tutorial" %}}) example.

 This example uses the same sample geometry as in [Basic GISAS simulation tutorial]({{% ref-tutorial "basic-simulation-tutorial/gisas/index.md" %}}).
 Cylindrical and prismatic particles in equal proportion are deposited on a substrate layer, with no interference between the particles.
-We consider the following parameters to be unkown:
+We consider the following parameters to be unknown:

 * the radius of cylinders,
 * the height of cylinders,